desmondlew556/ViTPointFuser/README.md

 *** Note: the model_name variable saved in the configurations file is used for initialization of the model.

+### BEVfusion
-### bevfusion: contains files on 3D object detection
+contains files on 3D object detection
 Reference: https://github.com/mit-han-lab/bevfusion
 - Refer to https://github.com/mit-han-lab/bevfusion for information on the pretrained network, how to train and test the model
 - To save object detections: